-- 1.1 National Centre for Circus Arts students are required to familiarise themselves with this Policy and its procedures, and allied regulations, policies and procedures. - 1.2 National Centre for Circus Arts is a registered Higher Education Provider with the Office for Students and a subscriber to the Office of the Independent Adjudicator (OIA). - 1.3 Students on National Centre for Circus Arts Higher Education courses are registered with the School, and our degrees are awarded by the University of Kent (the 'validating university').
-Where a decision is made under this policy that the student status of a student on one of National Centre for Circus Arts School's higher education courses should be terminated, as set out in the School's student Terms and Conditions, this shall result in the termination of the student's contract and registration with the School.
-Termination of student registration with the School in these circumstances shall also result in withdrawal from the student's course of study. - 1.4 National Centre for Circus Arts seeks to maintain an environment which is safe and conducive for all members, whether students or staff, and which supports the wellbeing of all such individuals, as well as fostering the professional development of all students.
-We therefore expect all students to read and be familiar with this Policy, and maintain good conduct at all times whilst on School premises, or engaged in any programmecourse-related activities, including in external environments and outside performances. - 1.5 Students must comply with instructions given by National Centre for Circus Arts.
-These rules apply during and outside term-time, throughout the whole of the student's registration at the School, and National Centre for Circus Arts's jurisdiction under this policy and procedures is not limited to its own premises. - 1.6 This policy and procedures (the 'Policy') shall apply to all students (individually and collectively to any group of students) registered for a course with National Centre for Circus Arts, irrespective of their mode or place of study.
-This policy and procedures shall apply at all times during the student's registration with the School and are not restricted to conduct or other issues arising during term time or on the School premises, or in respect of the School itself or the School-related activities.
+- 1.1 NCCA students are required to familiarise themselves with this Policy and its procedures, and allied regulations, policies and procedures. - 1.2 NCCA is a registered Higher Education Provider with the Office for Students and a subscriber to the Office of the Independent Adjudicator (OIA). - 1.3 Students on NCCA Higher Education courses are registered with the School, and our degrees are awarded by the University of Kent (the 'validating university').
+Where a decision is made under this policy that the student status of a student on one of NCCA's higher education courses should be terminated, as set out in the School's student Terms and Conditions, this shall result in the termination of the student's contract and registration with the School.
+Termination of student registration with the School in these circumstances shall also result in withdrawal from the student's course of study. - 1.4 NCCA seeks to maintain an environment which is safe and conducive for all members, whether students or staff, and which supports the wellbeing of all such individuals, as well as fostering the professional development of all students.
+We therefore expect all students to read and be familiar with this Policy, and maintain good conduct at all times whilst on School premises, or engaged in any programme-related activities, including in external environments and outside performances. - 1.5 Students must comply with instructions given by NCCA.
+These rules apply during and outside term-time, throughout the whole of the student's registration at the School, and NCCA's jurisdiction under this policy and procedures is not limited to its own premises. - 1.6 This policy and procedures (the 'Policy') shall apply to all students (individually and collectively to any group of students) registered for a course with NCCA, irrespective of their mode or place of study.
+This policy and procedures shall apply at all times during the student's registration with the School and are not restricted to conduct or other issues arising during term time or on the School premises, or in respect of the School itself or the School-related activities. - 1.7 This Policy sets out general definitions of non-academic misconduct, including the breach of the NCCA Student Code of Conduct and Code of Behaviour.
+It sets out the procedures by which concerns relating to these matters will normally be considered and the actions that may be taken.
+It has been drafted in accordance with the UUK's Guidance1 for Higher Education Institutions on How to Handle Alleged Student Misconduct Which May Also Constitute a Criminal Offence, and the OIA's Good Practice Framework2, particularly those sections of the Framework covering disciplinary procedures, and complaints and appeals.